-	George L. Piro, special agent in charge of the FBI Miami Division, announces the graduation of four South Florida law enforcement officers from the FBI National Academy Friday, June 10, at a ceremony held in Quantico, Virginia.
+George L. Piro, Special Agent in Charge of the FBI Miami Division, announces the graduation of four South Florida law enforcement officers from the FBI National Academy today at a ceremony held in Quantico, Virginia.

 The officers are:

-- Major Ann Marie Cardona, North Miami Police Department;
+- Major Trevor B. Shinn, North Miami Police Department

 The FBI National Academy is dedicated to the improvement of law enforcement standards and has long been a benchmark for professional continuing education.
 Participants are drawn from every state in the union, from U.S. territories, and from over 150 partner nations.
 Police officers who attend the Academy return to their communities better prepared to meet criminal challenges.

 The academy was created in 1935 with 23 students in the first class.
-It has grown over the years to the current enrollment of over 1,000 students a year.
+It has grown over the years to the current enrollment of more than 1,000 students a year.
 The FBI National Academy is one of the premier law enforcement academies in the world.